-It’s a £28.5bn market that accounts for 91% of the UK recruitment industry.
+The UK recruitment industry is a £35.1bn market with contract recruitment accounting for 91% of its turnover.
 Expanding by almost ten percent last year its growth reflects the changing landscape of work.

 With agencies eyeing up the profits to be made in the market we’ve tackled some of the biggest objections to entering.